191-193 Whitechapel Road,

 The building was reconstructed to the plans of noted theatre architect Jethro T. Robinson in 1874.
-It had a narrow street frontage, which was adorned by Corinthian columns.
+It had a narrow street frontage on Whitechapel Road, which was adorned by Corinthian columns.
+The rear of the building (stage end) backed onto Vallance Road.
 There were now 174 seats in the stalls, 436 in the pit, 417 in the dress circle 690 in the gallery and boxes which seated a total of 85.
 There was standing room for 848.
 The dress circle and gallery were supported by a series of iron columns.

 Now known as the Pavilion Theatre it was one of the main theatres in London presenting a Yiddish/Jewish programme.
 Lavish pantomimes were also staged here.
 Further major alterations were carried out in 1894 by the noted theatre architects Ernest Runtz and C.J.
 Phipps.
 Inside the auditorium were terracotta figures of ‘Comedy’ and ‘Tragedy’, the work of sculpture W.J.
 Neatby.
 By 1907, it was operating as a Jewish playhouse.

-In 1910, it was equipped to screen films and its use as a cinema continued for many years, together with use as a live theatre.
+In 1910, it was equipped to screen films and its use as a cinema continued for many years, together with use as a Yiddish drama theatre.
 The Pavilion Theatre was closed in November 1934 (possibly a victim of the Depression).